-- cardiopulmonary toxicity (premature constriction/closure of the ductus arteriosus and pulmonary hypertension); - renal dysfunction (see above);

-the mother and the neonate, at the end of pregnancy, to:
+- cardiopulmonary toxicity (premature constriction/ closure of the ductus arteriosus and pulmonary hypertension); - renal dysfunction (see above); which may progress to renal failure with oligohydroamniosis; the mother and the neonate, at the end of pregnancy, to:

 - possible prolongation of bleeding time, an anti-aggregating effect which may occur even at very low doses. - inhibition of uterine contractions resulting in delayed or prolonged labour.